16 Voice Demon Core Oscillator

 - Secure shrouded power connector with a supplied power cable

 You can update your Demon Core Oscillator’s firmware by holding WAVE, FUNCTION and VOICES buttons and turning the power on.
 The module then enters bootloader state.
+Next, two different patterns are shown on the 16 LED ring.
+The first shows the version number (displayed below with each version).
+Don’t mind the second pattern, it is for our debugging purposes.
+After that the module is waiting for the firmware update.
 You can connect your computer or phone’s headphone output to FM CV jack and play the firmware audio file.
 The progress is shown on the voices LED array.
 After updating the firmware the module enters play mode.

 From an ordinary headphone output on a smartphone, volume should be turned way up to achieve proper result.
+If a animated pattern is shown, cycle power, go to the bootloader state and try again.
 WARNING: the audio files below contain 56k modem-esque DAMN LOUD audio.
 Don’t damage your ears or audio equipment with it.

 DCO Firmware 1.1